Lojana96/boosting-tutorial-digits-classification/README.md

 - Increasing the number of estimators improves performance, with Gradient Boosting showing more stable behaviour

 ## Project Structure
-- `Boosting.ipynb` – main notebook with implementation and analysis
+- `Boosting.ipynb` - main notebook with implementation and analysis
-- `figures/` – saved output images
+- `figures/` - saved output images
+- `research_papers/` - contains research papers used for this project
-- `README.md` – project description
+- `README.md` - project description

 ## Requirements
 Python 3.8+